St. Andrew station

 St. Andrew is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
 It is located under University Avenue where it is intersected by King Street West.
 The station, which opened in 1963, is named for the nearby St. Andrew's Presbyterian Church.
-Wi-Fi service is available at this station.

 Subway infrastructure in the vicinity

 South of the station the line curves 90 degrees east to run under Front Street to Union station.

 Nearby landmarks

-The station is near the Entertainment District, including Roy Thomson Hall, Royal Alexandra Theatre, Princess of Wales Theatre and Bell Lightbox, the home of the Toronto International Film Festival.
+The station is near the Entertainment District, including Roy Thomson Hall, Royal Alexandra Theatre, Princess of Wales Theatre and TIFF Lightbox, the home of the Toronto International Film Festival.
 Also nearby is the Financial District and the Toronto Stock Exchange, with access east of the station via the PATH pedestrian tunnel system to Sun Life Centre, Exchange Tower, First Canadian Place, Standard Life Centre, and Toronto-Dominion Centre.
 Destinations west of the station, also available via PATH, include Metro Hall, Canadian Broadcasting Centre, RBC Centre, Ritz-Carlton Toronto and Simcoe Place, and continuing further to the Metro Toronto Convention Centre on the south side of Front Street.